intel/rv-brs-test-suite/README.md

 0 passed, 0 failed, 0 warning, 0 aborted, 1 skipped, 0 info only.
 ================================================================================
 ```
-Alternatively, you can also run specific FWTS case by `fwts <case-name>` to get the detailed logs on the current terminal.
+Alternatively, you can also run specific FWTS case by `fwts [option] [test]` to get the detailed logs on the current terminal.

 ## License